 Thanks to a grant from the Heritage Lottery Fund we have an exciting new project where local people will be invited to talk about their memories of the farmhouse when it was a working farm while learning and creative activity projects based on their stories will link past and present.

 This eighteen-month project started in August 2017 when we employed our Project Officer, Carol Stobie.

-Find out more about Carol and her plans for this project.
+Find out more about Carol and her plans for this project and recent updates.